If you’re looking for the picture-perfect representation of a tropical vacation, look no further than Oahu’s North Shore.

 Their ice-topping options range from the traditional and ordinary syrups like strawberry and lemon, to more unusual flavors like sweetened condensed milk and azuki beans.

-Over 6 decades later, this delicious treat is spread across the world and is among the best things to experience in Oahu.
+Over 6 decades later, this delicious treat is spread across the world and is among the best things to do in Oahu.

 Waimea Valley Park is host to over 5000 kinds of subtropical and tropical plants, and there’s a 45-foot waterfall on-site where you can go for swim!

-If you want to experience the magic of the fruit plus its significance in Hawaii, then you might want to plan a visit to the Dole Plantation.
+If you want to experience the magic of the fruit plus its significance in Hawaii, then you’ll want to plan a visit to the Dole Plantation.

 Situated in Central Oahu, it’s one of the most visited places in Hawaii and simply an experience you can’t miss.